HecTechDefender/Active-Directory/README.md

 <br />

 <br />
 Connect to your administrator account.
 Go to "Open Network & Internet Settings."
 Change adapter options.
 Select your card properties.
 Go to "Internet Protocol Version 4" Properties.
 Assign IP.
-Try to join the gateway. (so your LAN INTERFACE in pfsense) Rename the server with an easy name to remember/use.   <br/>
+Try to join the gateway. (so your LAN INTERFACE in pfsense) Rename the server with an easy name to remember/use.
+Then restart your VM.    <br/>
 <img src="https://i.imgur.com/fsARCiF.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <br />